-There is nothing quite like a cup of Lemon Ginger Tea during the cold winter months.
-With its high levels of Vitamin C and magnesium, lemon ginger tea not only boosts immunity but reduces stress, helps heal, and soothes.
+There is nothing quite like a warm cup of Lemon Ginger Tea on chilly days.
+With high levels of Vitamin C and magnesium, lemon ginger tea not only boosts immunity but reduces stress, helps heal, and soothes.

 With its lovely, lightly spicy flavor, it’s the perfect warm-up on cold days.
 The lemon softens the zing of the ginger, creating a perfect cup of tea.
 Whether that be for an Afternoon Tea or simply to sit in your favorite chair with a cozy blanket.
 And maybe your favorite book.